afk-codze/heltec-lora-signal-analytics/README.md

 ### Phase 1: Determine Maximum Sampling Frequency

-In this phase, we measure how fast the Heltec WiFi LoRa V3 board can acquire samples.
-We continuously read from the ADC in a tight loop for 1 second, then count the total number of samples collected.
-Converting that count to “samples per second” (Hz) gives us the board’s maximum practical sampling rate.
+This phase measures the maximum achievable sampling rate of the Heltec WiFi LoRa V3 board.
+The ADC is read continuously in a tight loop for 1 second, and the total number of collected samples is used to calculate the sampling frequency in hertz (Hz).

 **Code Reference**: [maximum-theoretical-frequency.ino](/sampling/maximum-theoretical-frequency.ino)

 **Outcome**:
-By sampling on ADC pin **7**, we observed an approximate **32.200 Hz** sampling rate.
-This value is our baseline “maximum sampling frequency,” guiding how we set the upper bound for all subsequent phases in this project.
+Sampling on ADC pin **7** resulted in an approximate sampling rate of **32,200 Hz**.
+This value serves as the baseline maximum sampling frequency for setting the upper bound in subsequent phases.

 ### Phase 2: FFT and Adaptive Sampling

-In this phase, we initially tried using our **theoretical maximum** (around 32,200 Hz) from Phase 1.
-Once we added the **real workloads**—including FFT computations and other tasks—our system became **unreliable** at that rate.
-Through experimentation, we found that **5 kHz** was both **stable** and **sufficient** for our signal needs (up to ~2.5 kHz, following Nyquist’s rule).
+In this phase, the initial approach used the **theoretical maximum** sampling rate (~32,200 Hz) from Phase 1.
+However, once **real workloads**—such as FFT computations and other tasks, were introduced, the system became **unreliable** at that rate.
+Through experimentation, a sampling rate of **5 kHz** was found to be both **stable** and **sufficient** for the target signal range (up to ~2.5 kHz, based on Nyquist’s rule).

 **Code Reference**: [fft-and-adaptive-sampling.ino](/sampling/fft-and-adaptive-sampling.ino)

 **Outcome**:
-We set a **5 kHz** sampling frequency as our practical upper bound for capturing and analyzing signals with the ESP32.
-This rate balances **signal fidelity** with the **processing overhead** needed.
+A **5 kHz** sampling frequency was selected as the practical upper bound for capturing and analyzing signals with the ESP32.
+This rate maintains a balance between **signal fidelity** and **processing overhead**.

-When testing our **simulated signal**, we identified a **maximum frequency component** of ~205.19 Hz in the FFT output.
-By **Nyquist’s theorem**, the **minimum** sampling frequency to reconstruct this signal without aliasing is **2 × 205.19 Hz ≈ 410.38 Hz**.
+When testing a **simulated signal**, the FFT output showed a **maximum frequency component** of ~205.19 Hz.
+Based on **Nyquist’s theorem**, the **minimum** sampling frequency required to avoid aliasing is **2 × 205.19 Hz ≈ 410.38 Hz**.

 ### Phase 3: Compute Aggregate Over a Window

-In this phase, we aggregate our signal data by computing a **rolling average** over a **0.1‑second window**.
-Our implementation uses two dedicated **FreeRTOS tasks**: one task generates a composite signal made of 150 Hz and 200 Hz sine waves at an internal simulation rate of 5 kHz, and another task samples that generated signal at approximately 410 Hz.
-The sampling task uses a ring buffer (storing roughly 41 samples) along with a running sum to efficiently compute the rolling average as new samples arrive and the oldest ones are discarded.
+This phase introduces signal aggregation by computing a **rolling average** over a **0.1‑second window**.
+The implementation uses two dedicated **FreeRTOS tasks**: one task generates a composite signal consisting of 150 Hz and 200 Hz sine waves at a simulation rate of 5 kHz, while the other samples this signal at approximately 410 Hz.
+A ring buffer (holding around 41 samples) and a running sum are used to efficiently compute the rolling average as new samples are added and the oldest are removed.

 **Code Reference**: [rolling-average.ino](/aggregate-function-and-transmission/rolling-average.ino)

 **Outcome**:
-The outcome is a **continuous rolling average signal** computed over a 0.1‑second window.
+The result is a **continuous rolling average signal** computed over a 0.1‑second window.

 ![Screenshot From 2025-04-03 17-07-49](https://github.com/user-attachments/assets/872c60f0-ab9a-4d3d-a9ac-fcc47671cfa1)

 ### Phase 4: MQTT Transmission to an Edge Server over WiFi

-In this phase, we **transmit the rolling average** value computed in Phase 3 to an **edge server** using **MQTT** over Wi-Fi.
-We introduce **WiFi connectivity** and **MQTT publishing** into our existing FreeRTOS tasks, ensuring that the **aggregated data** is sent in real time as it’s computed.
-For demonstration, we use **Adafruit IO** as a convenient MQTT platform, but this approach works similarly with other MQTT brokers.
+In this phase, the **rolling average** value computed in Phase 3 is **transmitted to an edge server** using **MQTT** over Wi-Fi.
+WiFi connectivity and MQTT publishing are integrated into the existing FreeRTOS tasks to ensure that **aggregated data** is sent in real time.
+For demonstration purposes, **Adafruit IO** is used as the MQTT platform, though the same approach applies to other brokers.

 **Key Steps**:
-1. **Connect to WiFi** – Provide your SSID and password so the ESP32 can join your local network.
+1. **Connect to WiFi** – Provide the SSID and password to connect the ESP32 to the local network.
-2. **Initialize MQTT** – Configure the MQTT client (e.g., AdafruitIO_WiFi or PubSubClient) with broker credentials (username, key, or password).
+2. **Initialize MQTT** – Set up the MQTT client (e.g., AdafruitIO_WiFi or PubSubClient) with broker credentials.
-3. **Publish the Aggregate** – After computing the rolling average, publish it to an MQTT topic (e.g., `sensor-rolling-average`).
+3. **Publish the Aggregate** – Send the rolling average to an MQTT topic (e.g., `sensor-rolling-average`) after each computation.
-4. **Monitor** – Subscribe to the same MQTT topic from a dashboard or command-line client to verify data is arriving.
+4. **Monitor** – Subscribe to the topic using a dashboard or command-line client to verify data reception.

 **Code Reference**: [rolling-average-WiFi-MQTT.ino](/aggregate-function-and-transmission/rolling-average-WiFi-MQTT/rolling-average-WiFi-MQTT.ino)

 **Outcome**:
-By integrating **MQTT** into the sampling/aggregation task, the **rolling average** value is now **transmitted** to a nearby (or cloud-based) edge server.
-This provides a **low-overhead** way to feed the processed data into dashboards, analytics engines, or any system that can subscribe to MQTT topics.
+With **MQTT** integrated, the **rolling average** value is now **transmitted** to a local or cloud-based edge server.
+This enables a **low-overhead** pipeline for delivering processed data to dashboards, analytics tools, or any MQTT-compatible system.

 ![image](https://github.com/user-attachments/assets/31257d0b-24b4-4665-8465-88f9152a1fdb)